rliao569/Ryan-Blog-theREAL/_posts/2023-08-28-basics-home_IPYNB_2_.md

 {% include nav_basics.html %}

-# A guide to basic concepts in Web Notebook
+# A guide to basic concepts in Web Notebook hi
 - Making a menu
 - Review foundational topics (see menus HTML, JavaScript, DOM, CSS)
 - Guide to make your own custom page